Pre-flight massages and a private cabin in the sky. This is my Oman Air First Class experience.

 How about champagne and caviare at 40,000 feet?

+If you are wondering what is Oman Air like, buckle up.
 This is my Oman Air first-class review between Muscat and London Heathrow.

 As highlighted in my recently updated Aerplanan tips post, I booked this Oman Air first-class flight for 65,000 points.
 At eight hours in the air as well as several hours on the ground enjoying Oman Air’s amazing lounge, this is an incredible value.
 Even more so when the actual ticket price is over $5,000 USD!Compare prices on Oman Air First-Class flights with Skyscanner

 If you need help booking an Aeroplan trip that includes experiences like this, contact me!

 After a few days of enjoying Oman’s unique history and natural highlights, I made my way to the Muscat International Airport airport for my Oman Air first-class flight.
 I was very much looking forward to the experience in the air, however, as I found at the airport, the full experience begins well before the gate.

 I arrived a full four hours before my flight (again, super excited) and found the airport eerily quiet.
 I would have had no delays using the economy entrance for check-in however, I wanted the full first-class experience.

 Like most Middle East airports, the Muscat International Airport has a dedicated business and first-class check-in area.
 Unlike other airports in the region, Muscat airport has a dedicated curbside entrance as well.

 The business class check-in area is oversized with several dedicated seating areas that seem unnecessary.
 I can’t imagine a scenario where this area would even be half full or the seats used for that matter.
 Still, it’s a stunning intro to what’s to come.